HydroCFD/HydroCFD/README.md

 ## Current Research Projects

-- **Numerical and physical modeling of Desalination Discharges**: LES modeling of inclined dense jets in stratified crossflow (funded by NSERC)
+- **Numerical and physical modeling of Desalination Discharges**: LES modeling of inclined dense jets in stratified crossflow
 - **Surrogate Modeling for Environmental Flows**: Gaussian Processes to reduce the cost of LES
 - **River Scouring Around Infrastructure**: Using hybrid CFD-DEM methods to predict local scouring
 - **Landslide-Generated Waves**: Numerical modeling of wave generation and propagation due to landslides